-Pep Guardiola is determined to collect his third Club World Cup medal this winter and our tipster expects his team to prove their class against Chinese opponents in AgadirBayern Munich will be looking for their fifth title of 2013 when they travel to Morocco to take on Guangzhou Evergrande in the Club World Cup semi-final on Tuesday.
+Pep Guardiola is determined to collect his third Club World Cup medal this winter and our tipster expects his team to prove their class against their Chinese opponents in AgadirBayern Munich will be looking for their fourth title of 2013 when they travel to Morocco to take on Guangzhou Evergrande in the Club World Cup semi-final on Tuesday.

 Having lifted the Champions League, Bundesliga and DFB-Pokal already this year, die Roten are clear 1/8 (1.13) favourites with Paddy Power to make it to another final with victory at the Stade d'Agadir.

 The Chinese and Asian champions overcame African champions Al Ahly in Saturday's quarter-final and are available at a lengthy 14/1 (15.00) to become the first ever team from their continent to reach the final in this competition.

 Marcelo Lippi's men won the Asian Champions League on away goals after recording two draws in the two-legged final against FC Seoul and you can get odds of 15/2 (8.50) on them holding their opponents to a stalemate within 90 minutes this evening.